ntjennings1/utils/ciphers/README.md

 # Ciphers

-Various encryption algorithms created for machines on the TC Network.
+Various encryption algorithms created for machines on a network.

 ## Software Requirements